 Before we go ahead, make sure to check for any sign of overheating.
 Software like HWiNFO offers an excellent measure of temperature, especially if your motherboard supports it.
 The points you need to take a look at are:

 - Disable Overclocking

 If you do not know how to manage a computer on a hardware level, we recommend asking someone who knows about it.

 1] Does your computer have enough power?

 If you are running a desktop, does it have enough power?
-Power Supply Unit or PSU plays an important role, and if the components are not getting enough power which they need, they will eventually fail as the heat takes over or they cannot keep up.
+Power Supply Unit or PSU plays an important role, and if the components are not getting enough power that they need, they will eventually fail as the heat takes over or they cannot keep up.

 There can be another problem, and that’s your motherboard.
-If it doesn’t have quality capacitors or has gotten old, then it will result in the same situation.
+If it doesn’t have quality capacitors or has gotten old, it will result in the same situation.